edeloya/unsilence-helper/README.md

 A windows installer for everything you'll need for <a href="https://github.com/lagmoellertim/unsilence"> Unsilence</a> and a helper wrapper script to help you run it.
 This was half a scripting exercise and half a tool for some friends who wanted to use this, but don't into computer.
 <br>
 <br>
 To install, just run <a href="https://github.com/edeloya/unsilence-helper/releases/latest/download/Installer.bat">_Install.bat_</a> once as Admin.

-Then place <a href="https://github.com/edeloya/unsilence-helper/releases/latest/download/Unsilence-Helper.bat">_Unsilence-Helper.bat_</a> in the same folder as the file you're aiming it at, double-click to run it, and follow the on-screen instrunctions to cut down videos/lectures that drag on unnecessarily! :)
+To use, place <a href="https://github.com/edeloya/unsilence-helper/releases/latest/download/Unsilence-Helper.bat">_Unsilence-Helper.bat_</a> in the same folder as the video you're using, double-click the .bat to run it, and follow the on-screen instrunctions! :)
 <br>
 <br>
 <br>